-Standard Chartered Advances Share Buy-Back Program
+Standard Chartered Advances Share Buy-back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Standard Chartered has repurchased 557,138 of its own shares, with prices ranging from 921.00 to 969.40 pence, as part of its ongoing share buy-back program.
-The bank plans to cancel these shares, adjusting its total number of shares in issue to 2.44 billion.
-This move is part of Standard Chartered’s strategy to optimize its capital structure and enhance shareholder value.
+Standard Chartered PLC has repurchased 541,100 of its ordinary shares as part of its ongoing share buy-back program, with prices ranging from 969.00 to 978.40 pence per share.
+These shares, bought through various trading venues including the London Stock Exchange, are set to be cancelled, reducing the total number of shares in circulation to 2.44 billion.
+This move is in line with the company’s strategy to optimize its capital structure.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.